13,000 years ago, beer began conquering the planet ...

 Beer continues to find a prominent place among fermented drinks.
 Its ubiquitous presence amongst almost every ancient cultures or civilisations, as well as contemporary peoples has resulted in a very long, rich and exciting history.

-Beer has undergone constant change over the course of millennia.
-Its modern avatar, the crystal-clear, fizzy, cool drink, has only been around for two centuries.
-A drop in the ocean compared to its long history.
+Over the course of thousands of years, beer has undergone constant change.
+Its modern avatar, the crystal-clear, fizzy, cool drink, has only existed for two centuries.
+A drop in the bucket compared to such a long history.
 Most of the metamorphoses of beer have been swallowed up in the turmoil of the past.
 Others have survived.
 Beer-Studies dives into this historical bubbling.
-To explore the many facets of this odyssey, Beer-Studies offers several approaches.

 The global history of beer is presented in the World history section.